kpchi/hackaguide/Pre-Planning/Attendee Communication.md

 Volunteers
 ---

-You and your volunteers will be engaging with the attendees throughout the event, for more details check out the {{Volunteer Section}}.
+You and your volunteers will be engaging with the attendees throughout the event, for more details check out the [Volunteer Section](kpchi.github.io/hackaguide/Volunteers.html "Volunteer Section").

 ---